diku-dk/futhark-book/regular-flattening.rst

 An example evaluation of a call to the function ``replicated_iota`` is provided below.
-Notice that in order to use this Futhark code with ``futhark-opencl``, we need to prefix the array indexing in line 3 and line 4 with the ``unsafe`` keyword.
+Notice that in order to use this Futhark code with ``futhark opencl``, we need to prefix the array indexing in line 3 and line 4 with the ``unsafe`` keyword.

 +--------------------+---+---+---+---+---+---+---+---+